jhu-information-security-institute/infrastructure/networking/suricata/README.md

 ## UbuntuServerX86-64-infrastructure VM
 The Suricata instance on Ubuntu runs in a Docker container in our main infrastructure VM.

-## KaliX86-64-attack VM
-The Suricata instance on Kali runs in a Docker container in our KaliX86-64-attack VM.
-This is an alternate location to run suricata.

 # Runtime environment setup

 ## Ubuntu